York0104/NYCU-AI-Wireless-Communication-HW/Exercise_3_1/ReadMe.md

 \text{64-QAM: } 6 \text{ bits/symbol}.
 ```

-This directly explains why part (c) is harder than part (b), and why the single large-output model in part (d) is harder to train than multiple small-output models.

 ### 5. BER definition

 The performance metric used in all plots is the bit error rate: